nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 We will do the following:

-1. Create a PROD Files server *intials*-filess-prod (1-VM Files Server)
+1. Create a PROD Files server *initials*-filess-prod (1-VM Files Server)
-2. Create a DR Files server *intials*-files-dr (1-VM Files Server)
+2. Create a DR Files server *initials*-files-dr (1-VM Files Server)
 3. Create a SMB Files share in your PROD Files server and populate the share with sample files
 4. Configure Files Protection Policy in Prism Central's :ref:`files_manager` and replicate
 5. Failover, create new files in share and reverse-replicate